 Although it was in view for most of the time, unfortunately it never came close enough for them to grab a photograph.
 It would seem logical from the location that it was one of the two Atlantic subspecies, i.e. ascensionis from tropical South Atlantic islands or catesbyi from the Caribbean.
-The closest breeding site to the Cape Verdes is on Fernando de Noronha (catesbyi) off northeast Brazil, which is about 1,500 nautical miles distant.
+The closest breeding site to the Cape Verde Islands is on Fernando de Noronha (where catesbyi is found) off northeast Brazil, which is about 1,500 nautical miles distant.
 Several earlier claims of sightings made at sea have never been fully substantiated.